thumit/Prism3/README.md

 PRISM is a forest management decision support system.
 The name stands for: Plan-level foRest actIvity Scheduling Model.

 PRISM is currently in Alpha version of development.
-For more information on how to try the current version, please contact PRISM development team.
+For more information on how to try with the current version, please contact PRISM development team.

 Development team: